Polygraphia Nova

 Polygraphia nova et universalis ex combinatoria arte directa is a 1663 work by the Jesuit scholar Athanasius Kircher.
 It was one of Kircher's most highly regarded works and his only complete work on the subject of cryptography, although he made passing references to the topic elsewhere.
-The book was distributed as a private gift to selected European rulers, some of who also received an arca steganographica, a presentation chest containing wooden tallies used to encrypt and decrypt codes.
+The book was distributed as a private gift to selected European rulers, some of whom also received an arca steganographica, a presentation chest containing wooden tallies used to encrypt and decrypt codes.

 Background

 Kircher reported that the origin of the work was a request from Holy Roman Emperor Ferdinand III to develop "a kind of lingua universalis" which would allow written communication between all peoples.
 The Emperor knew of the earlier secret communication system developed by Johannes Trithemius in his 1518 work Polygraphia, dedicated to the art of steganography, and wanted to know if such a system could be used to bridge different languages.

 Systems of cryptography had been developed in Italy in late medieval times and by the 17th century many rulers employed cipher secretaries for diplomatic and other sensitive communication.
 The Thirty Years War gave rise to a range of scholarly publications summarising existing knowledge of the field, and there was a growing interest in the relationship between cryptography and linguistics.
 Emperors Ferdinand III and Leopold I, who ruled over empires speaking many different languages, were particularly interested in this field.

 The Jesuit order played an important role in spreading the idea of mathematics as a kind of universal scientific language.
 As well as geometry and theoretical mathematics, Jesuit scholars worked on a number of applied projects, including calculating machines such as the one Kircher had designed and then described in his 1637 work Specula Melitensis Encyclica and the Organum Mathematicum he had built for Emperor Ferdinand III.
 By such means the Jesuits sought to cultivate court patronage and to strengthen and propagate the Catholic faith.
 Kircher had an established interest in the origins and underlying unity of languages and writing systems, which he explored in various works including Prodromus Coptus (1636), Lingua Aegyptiaca Restituta (1643) and Turris Babel (1679).
 He had also studied the Voynich manuscript, although he apparently had no success in decoding it.